Loading...

 Most important for all locations is that dancers do not arrive more than 10 minutes early and are picked up on time.

-theNEST: Our beautiful studios at theNEST have an expanded lower studio and an adjacent lobby/front desk area.
-Dancers should enter the building through the main entrance (big blue doors) on 1st Ave NE; go down the stairs to Studio B or up the stairs to Studio A. Parents and dancers can access the lobby/front desk if needed from the clear double doors just to the north of the main studio entrance.
-Dancers will be dismissed on time and can be picked up at the south side of the building (Woodlawn Ave).
-Parents should meet their dancer on the sidewalk or lawn.
+theNEST: (Greenlake) Dancers should enter the building through the main entrance on 1st Ave NE; go down the stairs to Studio B or up the stairs to Studio A. Parents and dancers can access the lobby/front desk via the door at the top of the stairs outside of Studio A. Dancers will be dismissed on time and can be picked up at the south side of the building (Woodlawn Ave) where their teacher will be waiting with them.
+Our teachers are diligent about ensuring that all CM, Combo, and Level 1-2 students are connected with a trusted caregiver before returning to the classroom.

-eXit SPACE | NOD Theater: Our beautiful new performance and class space is in Capitol Hill.
-Parking is available on all surrounding streets (make sure to pay your meter!).
-The light rail also has a main stop just 5 blocks away.
-There is a dancer's only lounge area that our students may access so they can wait safely inside the building for classes to begin or to be picked up.
+eXit SPACE | NOD Theater: (Capitol Hill) Only upper level courses are held at this location – our beautiful performance and class space which opened two years ago in Capitol Hill!
+Parking is available on all surrounding streets (make sure to pay your meter) and the light rail also has a main stop just 5 blocks away.
+There is a dancer's-only lounge area that our students will be given access to so they can wait safely inside the building for classes to begin or to be picked up.
+Both drop-off and pickup will take place at the main doors on 12th Avenue.

 eXit SPACE values, respects, and supports students of all orientations and backgrounds.
 As a supportive and safe environment, we have amended our dress codes to coincide with these values.
 All dress codes are genderless, so students may choose to wear anything from the list of suitable attire options with the knowledge that we encourage dancers to choose whatever most empowers and emboldens them as dancers.
 Please review the dress code for each of your child's classes and be prepared to send them to class in one of the mandated attire options.
 All shoes including hip hop shoes MUST be indoor only to protect our floors.

-Full details and sample items for our dress code can be found HERE >>
+Full details and sample items for our dress code

 We suggest buying local at Center Stage Dance Shop>> or Dancewear Center Kirkland>>

-Or online at Discount Dancewear >>
+Or online at Discount Dancewear

 eXit SPACE students and parents are expected to behave in a responsible and disciplined manner, and to adhere to the school's Code of Conduct. eXit SPACE strives to offer the highest level of dance instruction in a positive, respectful and caring environment.
 In order to develop and ensure this environment, we ask all of our students and our parents/caregivers/families to abide by the code of conduct.
 These guidelines are intended to provide all dance parents and students guidance in the type of culture we want to cultivate at eXit SPACE for dancers of all ages.